-- 4.13.1 Milton Keynes has a long tradition of successfully integrating public art into all major developments, and has an international reputation both for its public artworks and the use of planning policy in relation to public art. - 4.13.2 Public art on sites covered by this brief will be delivered in line with Council Policy and could be built into the development.
+- 4.13.1 Milton Keynes has a long tradition of successfully integrating public art into all major developments, and has an international reputation both for its public artworks and the use of planning policy in relation to public art. - 4.13.2 Developers should explore the potential for providing public art as part of their proposals.
+This could be about Bletchley Park which would form part of a wider arts initiative within Bletchley and Fenny Stratford.
+Developers will need to engage with the relevant parish and Council teams early in the design process.